girder/viime/joss/paper.md

 which include MS spectral processing and have statistical analyses and visualization tools that are generally similar to Viime.

-An exhaustive feature comparison of with these other platforms is beyond the scope of this paper, but a major distinguishing feature of Viime is its emphasis on ease of use and interactivity.
+An exhaustive feature comparison with these other platforms is beyond the scope of this paper, but a major distinguishing feature of Viime is its emphasis on ease of use and interactivity.
 Only XCMS and MetaboAnalyst are simple, readily accessible web applications that require no existing package (e.g. R),